How to Set Up a Meta (Facebook) Pixel

 Optimize Your Ads for Action

 While performance insights in Ads Manager can help with making decisions like which ads to pause, a lot of the real work is done behind the curtain through machine learning.
-The Facebook ads algorithm analyzes your performance data and adjusts ad delivery in real time to meet the objective of your campaign.
-With the Facebook pixel, data inputs are improved so the algorithm can do its job better and faster.
+The Meta ads algorithm analyzes your performance data and adjusts ad delivery in real time to meet the objective of your campaign.
+With the Meta pixel, data inputs are improved so the algorithm can do its job better and faster.

-Certain campaign objectives, like Reach, Traffic and Video Views don’t require pixel data to operate, but if you want to use the Conversion objective, you’ll need to have the Facebook pixel installed and event tracking set up.
+Certain campaign objectives, like Reach, Traffic and Video Views don’t require pixel data to operate, but if you want to use the Conversion objective, you’ll need to have the Meta pixel installed and event tracking set up.

 • Delivering ads to the users most likely to take action